Contact the Admission Office

 Minors are available to undergraduate students across The New School except those students at Lang and in the Bachelor's Program for Adults and Transfer Students who are completing a self-designed BA or BS in Liberal Arts, who are not permitted to declare minors.
 For students at Lang or in the Bachelor's Program for Adults and Transfer Students who are interested in pursuing deeper study of this subject area, opportunities are available through the self-designed major in Liberal Arts.
 To explore this option, contact an academic advisor or read more information about self-designed options for

 Lang or the

 Bachelor's Program for Adults and Transfer Students.

-For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Rachel Lifter, assistant professor of fashion studies, at
+For questions regarding this minor’s curriculum, including requests for course substitutions, please contact Caroline Dionne, assistant professor, at

 View all minors available throughout The New School